tmtsoftware/csw/docs/src/main/apps/cswlocationagent.md

 4.
 ```
-csw-location-agent --name "myHttpServiceAsHttp" --command "python -m SimpleHTTPServer 8080" --port 8080 --http
+csw-location-agent --name "myHttpServiceAsHttp" --command "python -m SimpleHTTPServer 8080" --port 8080 --http "path"
 ```
 Application will start a simple HTTP service on port 8080.
-Then, will register myHttpServiceAsHttp as a Http service with Location Service.
+Then, will register myHttpServiceAsHttp as a Http service with provided path with Location Service.

 5.
 ```